Roy Horn Dead, Siegfried & Roy Member Dies From COVID-19 Complications At 75

 Roy Horn has died following a COVID-19 diagnosis.
-Horn is best-known as one half of the famous Siegfried & Roy duo.
-Siegfried Fischbacher and Horn had a magic and entertainment show, involving tigers, for many years in Las Vegas.
+Horn is best-known as one-half of the famous Siegfried & Roy magic act.
+Siegfried Fischbacher and Horn had a magic and entertainment show that involved tigers for many years in Las Vegas.

 About a week ago, Horn tested positive for coronavirus.
 He was admitted to Mountain View Hospital in Las Vegas where he died.

 “Roy Uwe Ludwig Horn, whose collaboration with Siegfried Fischbacher created the world-renowned duo Siegfriend and Roy, died of complications from COVID-19 today in a Las Vegas hospital.
 Together, Siegfried and Roy redefined live magic by combining remarkable stagecraft with rare and endangered animals.
-In doing so, the duo created the modern era for Las Vegas entertainment,” a representive for Horn said in a statement on Friday evening.
+In doing so, the duo created the modern era for Las Vegas entertainment,” a representative for Horn said in a statement on Friday evening.

 Horn was 75 years old.